sa7mon/sa7mon.github.io/danthesalmon.com/content/attackdefense-cracking-hashcat.md

 ![attack-defense-grey](../images/attack-defense-grey.png)

-AttackDefense is a new site with all sorts of awesome labs an CTFs for training.
+AttackDefense is a new site with all sorts of awesome labs and CTFs for training.
 Best of all: the site is free.

 In this guide, I'll detail how to complete the ["Cracking MD5 Hashes"](attackdefense.com/challengedetails?cid=51) lab, though this strategy should work for most labs in the "Hashcat All" section.
 If you are unfamiliar with Hashcat, I'd strongly recommend reading [the wiki](https://hashcat.net/wiki/) or following Youtube tutorials elsewhere before trying this challenge.